SylviaOne/Repo-hub/README.md

-## Why did the tree go to the dentist?
-It needed a root canal.
+## You can't trust a ladder.
+It will always let you down